fanout/pygripcontrol/README.md

 is_valid = validate_sig(request['Grip-Sig'], '<key>')
 ```

-Long polling example via response _headers_ using the WEBrick gem.
+Long polling example via response _headers_.
 The client connects to a GRIP proxy over HTTP and the proxy forwards the request to the origin.
 The origin subscribes the client to a channel and instructs it to long poll via the response _headers_.
 Note that with the recent versions of Apache it's not possible to send a 304 response containing custom headers, in which case the response body should be used instead (next usage example below).

 ```python
 try: